 On a $750 scholarship, I did an independent research project on how college students study, especially those in different majors.
 As a result, it was submitted as part of one overarching research publication, focused on how to better predict learning as a whole.

 With a story map, I explained how education was used as a form of resistance and empowerment for Jews.
 Being deemed as an important contribution towards Holocaust and genocide education, my project is published on the Honors College website.

 Because of the pandemic, I am enjoying the company of my mother, sister, and chihuahua in Portland, OR.
 I am also (slowly) learning how to speak Spanish and Vietnamese, and I am reading What You Should Know About Politics ...
 But Don't.
 Besides that, I am listening to the following podcasts: Up First, Think Out Loud, OPB Politics, Freakonomics, 538 Politics, and The Weeds.

-For this Oregon state legislative session, I am excited to be involved as an OSU student advocate and a legislative intern for State Representative Ruiz!
-In addition, I have received news that I am Oregon State's campus nominee for the Truman Scholarship, and I am excited to see if I will be a finalist in mid-February.
-Finally, in terms of school, I am taking Positive Psychology, State and Local Politics, Introduction to Policy Research, and the Purpose of Education in a Democracy for this Winter term!
+For this state legislative session, I am excited to be involved as a student advocate for Oregon State University and a legislative intern for State Representative Ruiz.
+Furthermore, I have received news that I am Oregon State University's campus nominee for the Truman Scholarship, and I will know if I am a finalist in mid-February.

 questions, comments, or concerns? please don't hesitate to reach out.